Teradata/stacki-wiki/wiki/Installation/Amazon-Web-Services.md

-NOTE: This section is describing an unrealed feature of Stacki.
+NOTE: This section is describing an unreleased feature of Stacki.
 The code isn't even on our git master branch.
 It works, it's cool, but it isn't released yet.

 Stacki can also be installed inside Amazon EC2, and behaves very similar to standard bare-metal deployments.
 This guide assumes you already have an AWS account and are familiar with the AWS console or command line tools.
 You will need to know how to start instances and how to modify there settings (specifically the user data).